need4swede/wiki-go/data/documents/personalization/profile-presets/document.md

 activating it.
 Choosing the active named profile offers **Stop Using on This Device** instead.

 The choice is local to the physical device.
-Selecting Blue on Apple TV does not select Blue on iPhone.
+Selecting Blue on one Neptune client does not select Blue on another.

 If your administrator requires a personal or Server Profile for this device type, Neptune keeps Device Preset on locked Auto.
-This applies whether the recipient is Free or Pro.
 You cannot switch to Manual, select another profile, or edit or delete the required definition.
 You may still change its unlocked settings; Neptune saves those local differences as Device Overrides.
 Settings with a separate Lock remain read-only.
 Your earlier profile selection is kept underneath and returns if the requirement is removed.
-A Free recipient sees the server-managed profile name and matching device class in a read-only selection view.
-A Pro recipient may manage other personal profiles, but cannot replace the active requirement.
+Neptune shows the server-managed profile name and matching device class in a read-only selection view; the active requirement cannot be replaced.

 The Blue definition can still sync.
 If both devices use Blue, changing an eligible setting on either device updates Blue for both.
-If the iPhone has no named profile, it does not receive Blue's effective values.
+A device without a named profile does not receive Blue's effective values.